 There are several things that activated carbon can not obtain.
 You can not expect it to eliminate all types of pollutants from the water.
 It does not remove ammonia, nitrite, or nitrates.
 Basically, any nitrogen elements are immune to its effect.
 Hence using it in a fish tank with ammonia might not work at all.

-Like ammonia, heavy materials such as lead or copper, iron also are not affected by this carbon.
+Like ammonia, heavy materials such as lead or copper, and iron also are not affected by this carbon.
 So you need to use a water conditioner before applying it.
-Once fully used up, you can not recycle an activated carbon by any means.
+Once fully used up, you can not recycle activated carbon by any means.

 The reason for this is the heat therapy it requires, which can not be attained in any normal place.
 The ‘wash and reuse’ trick also won’t work because it would be already plugged with pollutants.